Commercial Property Insurance Guide

 Chosen Policy and Coverage

 Commercial property premiums differ as business owners have different needs and financial capabilities.
 Likewise, the cost of commercial property insurance will greatly depend on the type of policy and coverage limit a business owner will choose.

 The higher the policy limits you choose, the higher your commercial property premiums will be.
 Moreover, deciding how much coverage your business needs depends on the number of properties your business owns.
 In addition, just make sure that your commercial property policy limits must be able to cover all your physical business assets.

 Actual Cash Value (ACV) Vs. Replacement Cost Valuation

 Insurance companies usually offer two types of claims payout.
 Furthermore, the insured can choose between actual cash value or replacement cost.
 In addition, actual cash value or market value pays for the damaged or lost personal property in its replacement cost minus depreciation.
 Moreover, replacement cost coverage reimburses the full replacement cost of properties without depreciation.
 Likewise, the policy limit of an actual cash value coverage is often not enough to replace a damaged or lost asset.
 Even if the replacement cost coverage is more expensive than the actual cash value, it provides more protection.

 Standard commercial property insurance has specific coverage and exclusions.
-Businesses often require different insurance coverage to ensure maximum protection.
-A business property owner can get additional coverage to meet their business needs.
-An additional coverage means additional cost to your commercial property policy.
+In addition, businesses often require different insurance coverage to ensure maximum protection.
+Also, a business property owner can get additional coverage to meet their business needs.
+Lastly, additional coverage means additional cost to your commercial property policy.

 A commercial insurance policy often comes with deductibles.
 Moreover, a deductible is the amount of money an insured agreed to pay in case of an insurance claim.
 In addition, business owners can choose between these two types of deductibles: